zhouaini528/mxc-php/README.md

 All interface methods are initialized the same as those provided by okex.
 See details [src/api](https://github.com/zhouaini528/mxc-php/tree/master/src/Api)

-Many interfaces are not yet complete, and users can continue to extend them based on my design.
-Welcome to improve it with me

 [中文文档](https://github.com/zhouaini528/mxc-php/blob/master/README_CN.md)

 ### Other exchanges API